CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 ## At a high level, what were the most important technical tasks that your team completed?

-TODO:

 - First task
 - Second task
 - Third task

 ## After completing this sprint of the project, what is a task that you want to practice more?
 Why?

-TODO: Please provide a response to this question.
+Please provide a response to this question.

 ## After completing this assignment, what is your biggest concern about team-based software engineering?

-TODO: Please provide a response to this question.
+Please provide a response to this question.